-Additionally, the Zadroga law updated the compensation fund’s policies and procedures for claim evaluation and for calculating a claimant’s loss.
-Victims who file a claim can request reimbursement for past out-of-pocket medical expenses you have paid as a result of your eligible condition.
+The Zadroga and Never Forget the Heroes Acts also updated the compensation fund’s policies and procedures for claim evaluation and for calculating a claimant’s loss.
+Victims who filed a claim have been eligible to reimbursement for past out-of-pocket medical expenses paid as a result of an eligible condition.

 Cancer and the September 11 Victim Compensation Fund